Low degree Hurwitz stacks in the Grothendieck ring: Parametrizations of low degree covers

 \begin{remark} The statement of \autoref{theorem:ce-main-generalized} differs in several ways from the original statement \cite[Thm.
 2.1]{casnatiE:covers-algebraic-varieties} from \cite{casnatiE:covers-algebraic-varieties}.

 \begin{enumerate} \item As pointed out in \cite[Thm.
 2.2]{casnatiN:on-some-gorenstein-loci}, it is necessary to add a nondegenerate hypothesis to the statement (which was an oversight in the original result). \item We do not require our base $Y$ to be noetherian. \item We do not require our base $Y$ to be integral. \item We show that given any two triples $(\mathbb P, \pi, i)$ there is a unique isomorphism between them, as in the sense of the statement of \autoref{theorem:ce-main-generalized}.
 In \cite[Thm.
 2.1]{casnatiE:covers-algebraic-varieties}, it is only shown that the bundle $\mathbb P$ is unique. \item In (ii), we additionally show that $(\bp \sce, \sigma: \bp \sce \to Y, j)$ is one of the unique above mentioned triples. \item In (iii) we show the formation of $\pi_* \mathscr N_\bullet$ commutes with base change. \item In (iii), we include the requirement that the isomorphism is unique among isomorphisms restricting to the identity on $\mathscr O_X$.
-This assumption was also needed in \cite{casnatiE:covers-algebraic-varieties}, but not explicitly stated there. \item We have also added property (v). \item We have added property (vi). \end{enumerate} \end{remark}
+This assumption was also needed in \cite{casnatiE:covers-algebraic-varieties}, but not explicitly stated there. \item We have also added property (v). \item We have added property (vi). \item We also need to assume the fibers $\rho^{-1}(y) \subset \pi^{-1}(y)$ are arithmetically Gorenstein (and not only Gorenstein) to make the embedding $X \to \mathbb P \mathscr E$ unique.
+A counterexample to the theorem statement without the arithmetically Gorenstein hypothesis was provided to us by Enrico Schlesinger: If one embeds $4$ points in $\mathbb P^2$ so that three lie on a line, the resulting scheme will not be arithmetically Gorenstein by \cite[Example 4.1.11(c)]{migliore:introduction-to-liason-theory}.
+Instead, the theorem yields the arithmetically Gorenstein embedding of $4$ points in $\mathbb P^2$ as the intersection of two conics. \end{enumerate} \end{remark}

 \begin{proof} As a first step, we reduce the proof to the case $X$ and $Y$ are noetherian.